JEP 454: Foreign Function & Memory API

 A confined arena's deterministic lifetime comes at a price: Only one thread can access the memory segments allocated in a confined arena.
 If multiple threads need access to a segment then a shared arena can be used.
 The memory segments allocated in a shared arena can be accessed by multiple threads, and any thread — whether it accesses the region or not — can close the arena to deallocate the segments.
 Closing the arena atomically invalidates the segments, though the deallocation of the regions of memory backing the segments might not occur immediately since an expensive synchronization operation is needed to detect and cancel pending concurrent access operations on the segments.

 In summary, an arena controls which threads can access a memory segment, and when, in order to provide both strong temporal safety and a predictable performance model.
-The FFM API offers a choice of arenas so that a client can trade off breadth of access against timeliness of deallocation.
+The FFM API offers a choice of arenas so that developers can trade off breadth of access against timeliness of deallocation.

 Dereferencing segments